dwrobel/flatcam/README.md

 =================================================

+13.09.2019

+- added control for simplification when loading a Gerber file in Preferences -> Gerber -> Gerber General -> Simplify

 12.09.2019

 - small changes in the TclCommands: MillDrills, MillSlots, DrillCNCJob: the new parameter for tolerance is now named: tooldia